1p22geo/notatki-szkolne/angielski/kl. 3/Opinion essay - formal writing.md

 - inversion, conditionals, cleft sentences, difficult grammar

 ## Opinion essay requirements
-- 150 words, checked only on extended exam
+- 150 words, length checked only on extended exam
 - specified topic, usually two parts
 - arguments of one side and arguments of other